-- (a) Without prejudice to Sub-sections 10.5.1.1(b) and 10.5.4.3(b) of this Code, an Applicant may apply in writing to IMDA for a waiver of the requirement for the Applicant to submit a joint Consolidation Application with other Applicants if the Applicant can establish that - (i) it is unable to comply with the requirement due to circumstances beyond its reasonable control; or - (ii) requiring it to comply with the requirement would be unduly burdensome or would prejudice its legitimate commercial interests. - (b) Circumstances under which IMDA may grant a waiver under Sub-section 10.5.4.6(a) include (without limitation) the following - (i) where an Acquiring Party reasonably believes that the Regulated Person entering into the Consolidation is likely to be opposed to the Acquiring Party's acquisition of Voting Shares or Voting Power, or to the Acquiring Party entering into a Consolidation with the Regulated Person: - (ii) where an Applicant reasonably believes that the filing of a joint Consolidation Application would be unduly burdensome or infeasible; - (iii) where an Applicant can demonstrate that another party has refused to cooperate with it to file a joint Consolidation Application. - (c) Where an Applicant does not want to disclose confidential, commercially sensitive or proprietary information to another Applicant for inclusion in a Consolidation Application, IMDA may allow the Applicant to submit its confidential, commercially sensitive or proprietary information directly to IMDA but the Applicant shall otherwise submit a joint Consolidation Application with other Applicants containing such other information as may be required under this Code.

-(d) Where IMDA grants permission for separate filing of a Consolidation Application under Sub-section 10.5.4.6(a) in cases where more than one Acquiring Party requires IMDA's approval for a particular transaction, no additional application fee shall be payable but all Acquiring Parties shall be jointly liable for the stipulated application fee.
+- (a) Without prejudice to Sub-sections 10.5.1.1(b) and 10.5.4.3(b) of this Code, an Applicant may apply in writing to IMDA for a waiver of the requirement for the Applicant to submit a joint Consolidation Application with other Applicants if the Applicant can establish that - (i) it is unable to comply with the requirement due to circumstances beyond its reasonable control; or - (ii) requiring it to comply with the requirement would be unduly burdensome or would prejudice its legitimate commercial interests. - (b) Circumstances under which IMDA may grant a waiver under Sub-section 10.5.4.6(a) include (without limitation) the following - (i) where a Regulated Person and/or Ancillary Media Service Provider reasonably believes that the Regulated Person entering into the Consolidation is likely to be opposed to the acquisition of Voting Shares or Voting Power by the first-mentioned Regulated Person and/or Ancillary Media Service Provider, or to the first-mentioned Regulated Person and/or Ancillary Media Service Provider entering into a Consolidation with the second-mentioned Regulated Person; - where an Applicant reasonably believes that the filing of a joint Consolidation Application would be unduly burdensome or infeasible; or - (iii) where an Applicant can demonstrate that another party has refused to cooperate with it to file a joint Consolidation Application. - (c) Where an Applicant does not want to disclose confidential, commercially sensitive or proprietary information to another Applicant for inclusion in a Consolidation Application, IMDA may allow the Applicant to submit its confidential, commercially sensitive or proprietary information directly to IMDA but the Applicant shall otherwise submit a joint Consolidation Application with other Applicants containing such other information as may be required under this Code. - (d) Where IMDA grants permission for separate filing of a Consolidation Application under Sub-section 10.5.4.6(a) in cases where more than one Acquiring Party requires IMDA's approval for a particular transaction, no additional application fee shall be payable but all Acquiring Parties shall be jointly liable for the stipulated application fee.